Siiseli/tictactoe-backend/README.md

 ## Usage

+API documentation generated with Swagger can also be found at http://localhost:8080/swagger/index.html.
+You can also try out interacting with the server there, instead of firing off HTTP requests by hand.

 ### Start game

-- To start a new game, make a POST request to http://localhost:8080/game with request body as JSON containing
+- To start a new game, make a POST request to http://localhost:8080/api/game with request body as JSON containing
     - player name as "name"
     - selected character as "character"
         - Valid characters are "x" or "o"